The Queen of Versailles (musical): Broadway (2025)

 A Broadway production began previews at the St. James Theatre on October 8, 2025, with opening night on November 9, starring the same cast as in Boston.
-Chenoweth also is a producer.
-Arden again directs, with the Grands choreographing.
-Designers are Dane Laffrey (sets), Christian Cowan (costumes), Natasha Katz (lighting) and Peter Hylenski (sound).
+Chenoweth also was a producer.
+Arden again directed, with the Grants choreographing.
+Designers were Dane Laffrey (sets), Christian Cowan (costumes), Natasha Katz (lighting) and Peter Hylenski (sound).
+Critical reception was mediocre.
+Though the show sold out during its first four previews, attendance afterward was weak.
+By early December, 26 percent of the seats were unsold, and weekly box office grosses fell from a high of $1 million to below $700,000.
+The production closed on December 21, 2025, after 32 previews and 49 regular performances.